CISSP – Certified Information Systems Security Professional

 CISSP Exam Details

 Familiarising with the CISSP exam format is of utmost importance to plan your preparations.
 Certified Information Systems Security Professional (CSSIP) exam consists of 100-150 questions present in the form of multiple-choice or multiple responses.
 Candidates appearing for the exam will have 3 hours to complete the exam.
-The CISSP exam cost is $699 USD.
-Also, the CISSP exam questions are available only in the English language.
+The CISSP exam questions are available only in the English language.

 Scheduling the Exam